petrspelos/asp-external-auth/README.md

 All of the Authentication is configured in `Startup.ConfigureServices` in the `WebApi` project.

-Trying to access `{server}/Protected/MyInfo` will force you to authenticate through Slack if you haven't already.
+Trying to access `{server}/Protected/MyInfo` requires a JWT token to access.

+Going through `https://localhost:5001/Users/LoginWithSlack?redirectUrl=https://localhost:5001` will get you a JWT token after logging in with Slack.

 ## How do I try this out?